Alina Plugaru

-Alina Plugaru (born 18 December 1987) is a Romanian entrepreneur and former pornographic film actress, who has been called in Romania "The Queen of Porn".
+Alina Plugaru is a Romanian entrepreneur and former pornographic film actress who has been called in Romania "The Queen of Porn".
 She started acting in erotic videos in 2006, after having worked as a stripper and model.

 Life and career

 Plugaru was born in Vaslui, Romania.
-At the age of 15, Plugaru decided to pursue a career in modeling and she moved to Bucharest.
-On the day she turned sixteen she started working as an exotic dancer.
+At the age of 15, Plugaru decided to pursue a career in modelling, and she moved to Bucharest.
+On the day she turned sixteen, she started working as an exotic dancer.
 She danced her way around the country for two years, gaining in popularity, until a visit to a porn set piqued her interest in a hardcore career.
 She started her porn career in 2006, just after her 18th birthday, with the porn star and director Zenza Raggi.